Epigenetics and Nutrigenomics

 The C677T allele of these mutations is mainly responsible for causing high levels of homocysteine, discussed risk for cardiovascular disease.
 The A1298C is instead related to neurological inflammation.

-The risk is based on the percentage of the defect and from the homozygous, or heterozygous condition of the mutation, and is mainly controlled by methyl-donors like, methyl folates, which are a reduced form of folic acid, and methyl-12, a methylate form of vitamin B12, or cobalamin.
+The risk is based on the percentage of the defect and from the homozygous, or heterozygous condition of the mutation, and is mainly controlled by methyl-donors like, methyl folates, which are a reduced form of folic acid, the form that the body can assimilate, and methyl-12, a methylate form of vitamin B12, or cobalamin.
 But the methylation cycle involved with this metabolic pathway includes many more metabolites and cofactors essential for managing these deficits.
 If both defects are present, C677T and A1298C, the combination is defined as heterozygous compound.

 The reason why folic acid is not recommended is because the mutation itself causes a deficit of the enzyme catabolizing folic acid.
 Dr. Lynch is one of the most alarming speaker on this subject.
-If folic acid is over- introduced from diet and supplementation will block the site for methyl-folates and these will accumulate in the system causing serious side effects, this phenomena is called methyl-trap.
+If folic acid is over- introduced from diet and supplementation will block the site for methyl-folates, the final form of the folic acid processed in body, and these will accumulate in the system causing serious side effects, this phenomena is called methyl-trap.

 There might be cancer implication if the bad genes are turned on, for it is better to silence these genes than to turn them active, and this is why methylation is important, especially if the genes turned off are the bad ones.
 But there is to be careful, too much methylation is not good, so as too little.